bparanj/crystal/programming/iac/docs/basics/cron.md

 ## CloudWatch Event

 In AWS, the equivalent of CRON is AWS CloudWatch Events.
-CloudWatch Events allows you to schedule and trigger automated actions based on a variety of events, including time-based schedules similar to CRON.
+CloudWatch Events allows you to schedule and trigger automated actions based on a variety of events,  time-based schedules similar to CRON.

 With CloudWatch Events, you can create rules that run on a regular schedule or in response to specific events.
 These rules can trigger various actions, such as invoking AWS Lambda functions, sending messages to Amazon SNS topics, or starting AWS Step Functions state machines.